mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 Who can say why Pai Chang Zen Master asked like this?
 Could you say something about why he asked like this?
 [Why] Zen master Ma Tsu and Pai Chang were just walking together, and he asked like this?

 If you read the *agamas*, Shakyamuni Buddha also teaches like this: according to circumstances and opportunity when they meet.
 For instance, when Shakyamuni Buddha walked with a disciple by the river, and they saw a whirlpool in the river, he pointed to the whirlpool and said [something] about human suffering.
-Buddha explains like this, and also this case is the same thing: Zen master Ma Tsu and Pai Chang walk together, see the wild ducks, and he uses the circumstances and opportunity to talk about... what?
+Buddha explains like this, and this case is the same thing: Zen master Ma Tsu and Pai Chang walk together, see the wild ducks, and he uses the circumstances and opportunity to talk about... what?
 Can you say?

 *[Silence.]*

-Anything is okay... *[Laughter.]*
+Anything is okay...

+*[Laughter.]*

 **Someone**: Maybe something about impermanence.
 Chang says they are flying away.
 But Ma says, are they really?